cbcrg/tcoffee/docs/tcoffee_manual.rst

  ases_small.aln -action +thread_dna_on_prot_aln -output clustalw

-Finding the bona-fide sequences for the back-translation
+Finding the bona-fide sequences for the back-translation (under maintenance)
 --------------------------------------------------------
 Use the online server Protogene, available from <http://www.tcoffee.org>.